Girl killed at St. Louis high school was 'wonderful, joyful' - NewsBreak

 Harris, 19, graduated from the school last year.
 The FBI was assisting police in trying to determine a motive, but Police commissioner Michael Sack said at a news conference that mental health issues may have been a factor.

-“My mom loved kids,” Abbey Kuczka told the St. Louis Post-Dispatch.
+“My mom loved kids,” Abbey Kuczka told the newspaper.
 “She loved her students.
 I know her students looked at her like she was their mom.”

 The seven injured students are all 15 or 16 years old.
 All were listed in stable condition.
 Sack said four suffered gunshot or graze wounds, two had bruises and one had a broken ankle.